-If you are using WordPress, make sure to keep your WordPress version, themes and plugins updated.
+If you are using WordPress, make sure to keep your WordPress version, store themes and plugins updated.

 You can also use a service like Cloudflare that optimizes your website and keeps spammers at bay so they don’t eat up your bandwidth.